minzart/sunrise-oath/glossary/chatgpt.md

-On Sunday, I was hired at a café, the one I saw in Old Montreal.
+On Sunday, I was hired at a [[café]], the one I saw in Old Montreal.
 The next day at [[Alexandra]] Basin, I declared to the beautiful stranger: “I’m a barista at Génoise et Thé.”

 “Is that so,” she said, not looking up from the scribbles in my old [[journal]].

 “I’d come here anyway, is what I’m saying.
-The Old Port is the best place for reading before work.”
+The Old [[Port]] is the best place for reading before work.”

 “Hard to read with your eyes staring up at me,” she replied with a smile.
 “Still on that page?”